Ross Hoffman, Professor Emeritus

 In addition to the high priority given to the First Nations of northern British Columbia, offerings include topics relevant to the Aboriginal Peoples of Canada and indigenous peoples of the world.
 The areas of study within the program are: First Nations Issues and Approaches, emphasizing the development of theory and method for the understanding of contemporary issues; Northern Nations, which facilitates with the development of skills, knowledge, and experience in the study of the languages and cultures of northern British Columbia; and Aboriginal Health and Healing.
 Relationships with faculty in other graduate programs at UNBC enrich the options for interdisciplinary work in areas such as Health Sciences, Education, Political Science, Gender Studies, English, History, Environmental Studies, and Geography.

-View the Semester Dates web page for application deadlines.
+Application deadlines are found in the calendar under Admissions and Regulations, or online at www.unbc.ca/calendar/graduate (under Semester Dates).
 The First Nations Studies MA Program admits students for the September Semester only.
 Admission occurs on a two-year cycle.
 Refer to the "Application for Admission Deadline Dates."

 Students normally complete the 30 credit hours of the MA in First Nations Studies within 36 months of entry into the program.
-The first 20 months of the program are devoted to course work and the development of a research proposal for a thesis or a project.
-Students spend the last 16 months of the program to completing their theses or projects.
+The first 20 months of the program are devoted to coursework and the development of a research proposal for a thesis or a project.
+Students spend the last 16 months of the program completing their theses or projects.

 In the first year of the program, all students must take the following courses:

 In the second year of the program students must take FNST 795-3 Research Seminar which extends over the September and January semesters.
-Students must also register in either (FNST 799-15) Thesis or (FNST 797-15) MA Project.
+Students must also register in either FNST 799-15 (Graduate Thesis) or FNST 797-15 (MA Project).